-You must consider if bidders may use a supply chain to deliver the requirements, and if so, the Single Procurement Document (SPD) question 4C.4 and its standardised statement should be included in your selection criteria.

-Adding this will require bidders to provide evidence of:

-- their standard payment terms; - their payment performance in line with those terms; and - an improvement plan, if necessary, detailing timely remedies to achieve good payment performance.
+You must consider if bidders may use a supply chain to deliver the requirements, and if so, SPD question 4C.4 and its standardised statement should be included in the selection criteria.
+This will require bidders to provide evidence of their standard payment terms, their payment performance in line with those terms and if necessary, an improvement plan detailing timely remedies to achieve good payment performance.

-For examples of payment performance evidence and improvement plan guidance please reference the prompt payment page.
+For examples of payment performance evidence and improvement plan guidance please reference the [prompt payment page](#).